patrick-kidger/equinox/equinox/internal/README.md

 **_loop/** A while loop which may be backpropagated through, using an online checkpointing scheme.
 Also implements a recursive checkpointed ("treeverse") scan.

-**../_errors.py:** Runtime errors.
-For verifying arguments or for checking that a computation succeeded.
-Now working on CPUs+GPUs+TPUs!
-(The file exists in the main namespace for dependency reasons but is (semi-publicly) exposed only in `equinox.internal`.)

 **_noinline.py:** MLIR sub-graphs.
 Can reduce compile times by removing the inlining of a function called repeatedly.
 Also makes it possible to iteratively recompile: change and recompile just the sub/super-computation, without needing to recompile the whole computation graph.
 Only tested on CPU.

 **_omega.py**: Neat syntax for tree-mapping arithmetic.
 E.g. `(x**ω + y**ω).ω == jtu.tree_map(operator.add, x, y)`.
 See also [tree-math](https://github.com/google/tree-math), for a similar idea but without the neat syntax.